minecraftforum/rules-archive/rules/irc/rules.markdown

 To connect to another channel type /join #channel-name eg: /join #minecraftforums

-  Please note that the #minecraftforums channel is for minecraftforum.net-related support only.
-If you need Minecraft-related support, please join #minecrafthelp.
+  Please note that the #minecraftforums channel is for minecraftforum.net support only.
+If you need Minecraft support, please join #minecrafthelp.

 ## Do